Principal Guest conductor

-Mr. Newnham has been Music Director of Symphony New Brunswick since 2009.
-Under his tenure, the orchestra has been going through a period a strong artistic growth, premiering new works as well as introducing the music of composers such as Gustav Mahler to New Brunswick audiences.
+Mr. Newnham was Music Director of Symphony New Brunswick from 2009 – 2017.
+Under his tenure, the orchestra went through a period a strong artistic growth, premiering new works as well as introducing the music of composers such as Gustav Mahler to New Brunswick audiences.

-Along with his duties in New Brunswick, he is the Music Director of the Peterborough Symphony Orchestra.
+Mr. Newnham is the Music Director of Orchestra Toronto as well as the Peterborough Symphony Orchestra.
 Musical mentoring of young musicians also plays a large role in his life.
 In 2002 he founded the Kawartha Youth Orchestra, and he has been on the faculty of Music at Port Milford for several years.
 He also taught for two years as Guest Professor and Orchestra Conductor at Taegu-Hyosung University in South Korea, and was conductor of the Warsaw Chamber Opera.